node-class-may-2023/ComIT_Node/javascript.md

 }
 ```

-* If the condition is false the engine will ingnore it
+* If the condition is false the engine will ignore it
 * [MDN while doc](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/while)

 #### Practice